Adong-o/AdjustMeeting/README.md

 3. **Create the Meeting**
    - Click the blue "Create Meeting" button
    - Your camera and microphone will activate (allow permissions)
-   - You'll see yourself in a properly sized video tile (not full screen!)
+   - You'll see yourself in a properly sized video tile (responsive design!)
    - The meeting is now live and ready for participants

 4. **Share the Room Code**